The Santa Rosa Plateau is a unique geography where the counties of Orange, San Diego and Riverside meet. Click here to see it on Google maps.

 The wildlife you can expect to see on the Plateau is vast.
 You are quite likely to see: Red Tail Hawks, Great Owls, Coyotes, Deer, Fox, Mountain Lions, Snakes, Tarantulas and lots of other wild critters.
 Most are harmless unless provoked.
 All are gifts of nature for Plateau residents to enjoy.
 When you hear your first coyote songs from your patio at dusk, you will know what we mean!

 The people on the Plateau are just as interesting.
-You will meet cowboys who have lived here for decades, doctors moving here from out of state, corporate gurus, firefighters, peace officers, trades people, mommies, retired folks, and everything in between.
-The thread that weaves them together is their love of horses, nature, serenity and their community.
+You will meet cowboys who have lived here for decades, professional people, city-folk moving here for the open spaces, farmers, winemakers, firefighters, peace officers, teachers, trades people, mommies, daddies, retired folks, and everything in between.
+The thread that weaves them together is their love of nature, serenity and this amazing Plateau, where you can enjoy all the privacy you desire, while living in a community with lots of activities, should you choose.